Mary and Max: Box office

 Mary and Max grossed $1,444,617 at the Australian box office.
 The film received no general theatrical release in the United States, though it was showcased at several American film festivals, and was briefly shown at one of the Laemmle Theatres in the Los Angeles area.
 The film's U.S. distributor (IFC Films) made the film available on DVD and through video on demand.
 The film was released in France by Gaumont and in Germany by MFA to significant critical and box office success.

 Awards

 Home media

 Mary and Max was released on DVD on 26 January 2010 by Icon Entertainment International.

+Mary and Max was also released on Blu-ray as apart of the Adam Elliot Collection in 2025 by Madman Entertainment.

 Related exhibition

-An exhibit of artefacts and clips from the film was presented in France and Australia.
-In France the exhibition was hosted by Gaumont as part of the release.
-In Australia initially at the Australian Centre for the Moving Image for three months starting in March 2010 and then touring around Australia throughout 2010/2011.
+An exhibit of artifacts and clips from the film was presented in France and Australia.
+In France, the exhibition was hosted by Gaumont as part of the release.
+In Australia initially at the Australian Centre for the Moving Image for three months starting in March 2010 and then touring around Australia throughout 2010 and 2011.